The quenched fraction of satellites around simulated Milky Way-mass galaxies: Results

-To explore the origin of this behavior, we examine satellite properties as a function of their 3D host-centric distances in Figure~\ref{fig:sf_mass_distance_panels}.
-We display satellites around paired hosts in the top row and those around isolated hosts the bottom row.
-Star-forming satellites appear as orange circles and quenched satellites as red triangles; we adopt $\rm sSFR_{10\,Myr} = 10^{-11}\,yr^{-1}$ for all quenched satellites.
+To further explore this behavior, we examine satellite properties as a function of their 3D host-centric distances in Figure~\ref{fig:sf_mass_distance_panels}.
+We display true satellites around isolated hosts in the top row and those around paired hosts in the bottom row.
+Star-forming satellites appear as orange circles and quenched satellites as red triangles; we adopt $\rm sSFR_{10,Myr} = 10^{-11}\,{\rm yr}^{-1}$ for all quenched satellites.

 Two trends stand out.
-First, satellites of the paired hosts show strong segregation: star-forming satellites concentrate at small radii and higher stellar masses, while quenched satellites are predominantly lower mass and occupy the outskirts.
-Second, the isolated hosts show a more mixed and more massive satellite population, spanning a broad range in both $M_\star$ and $r_{3D}$ and hosting significantly more satellites above our adopted completeness limit.
+First, satellites of the isolated hosts span a broad range in both stellar mass and radius, forming a relatively extended and mixed population across the full radial range.
+Second, the paired hosts exhibit strong segregation between star-forming and quenched satellites.
+Star-forming satellites are preferentially concentrated at smaller radii, while quenched satellites are found primarily at larger distances from the host.
+In particular, quenched satellites in the paired systems are largely confined to $r_{3D} \gtrsim 100$ kpc, whereas satellites at smaller radii are predominantly star-forming.

-These results demonstrate that the FIRE-2 paired systems differ markedly from isolated systems in both satellite abundance and satellite mass distribution.
-Their lack of high-mass satellites and strong radial segregation between star-forming and quenched satellites naturally produce the unusual quenched fraction profile seen in Figure~\ref{fig:quenched_summary}.
-These differences may reflect variations in assembly history or environmental preprocessing, but a definitive interpretation requires an analysis of satellite orbits, infall times, and gas histories.
-We will pursue this in a follow-up study focused on the environmental pathways of satellite quenching.
+These results suggest that the inverted quenched-fraction trend in the paired FIRE-2 systems reflects an atypical satellite population with strong spatial segregation between star-forming and quenched satellites.
+These differences likely reflect variations in assembly history and the limited sampling of paired systems, rather than a universal effect of large-scale environment on satellite quenching.
+A definitive interpretation will require an analysis of satellite orbits, infall times, and gas histories, which we defer to future work.